Student Health Services

 As students approach graduation, several questions relating to insurance, coverage, and medical records come to mind.
 Answers to these frequently asked questions can be found here.

 1. When am I no longer eligible to be seen as a patient at Student Health Services?

-Eligibility for routine health care at Student Health Services end the day you take your last final exam.
+Eligibility for routine health care at Student Health Services ends the last day of your classes.

 2. How do I get a copy of my immunization records and/or complete medical record?

 Immunization records can be accessed through a secure on-line portal (https://LifeNet.musc.edu) using your MUSC student ID and password.
 Students requesting hard copies of medical records must submit a signed and witnessed Authorization to Release Medical Information form.
 Once authorization is received, the requested information will be available within 48 hours if your record has not already been archived at an off-campus location.
 If already archived, there is a retrieval fee which must be received by our office before your record, complete or in part, can be requested from the archive facility.
 Since the courier from the archive facility delivers records once a week, there is a minimum of 7-10 business days (maximum of 60 days) before your record request can be completed.
 Immunizations will be faxed if requested on the authorization form.
 No other medical information from your record will be faxed.
 Any other information requested from your record will be mailed to the address indicated on the authorization form or available for you to pick up personally at Student Health Services.